Marriage counselling, relationship counselling

 Introduction

 Relationships lie at the centre of creating a meaningful life.
-We live with great strain and unhappiness when a relationship is in trouble.
-You will therefore find this form of counselling useful whether you are a married couple, friends, ex lovers, divorcees, family members, team members, work colleagues, lovers, partners, neighbours or in any other form of relationship with or without romantic connotations.
+We have all experienced great strain and unhappiness when a relationship is in trouble.
+People seeking relationship or couples counselling will therefore find this form of counselling useful whether they’re a married couple, friends, ex lovers, divorcees, family members, team members, work colleagues, lovers, partners, neighbours or in any other form of relationship with or without romantic connotations.

 In this article I’ll provide an overview of the structure that serves couples counselling in my private practice in Stamford.
 The purpose is to show that psychotherapy can be a structured yet spacious and open ended process.
 A couple can feel secure in the knowledge that their relationship is entering a respectful place where they determine the preferred outcomes.